 Can the breasts be enlarged using fat from other parts of the body?

 Currently this procedure should be considered experimental.
 Most of the fat cells suctioned from other areas of the body and injected into the breasts will die because they no longer have a blood supply.
 The breasts may not maintain the initial increase in volume, as the dead fat cells are absorbed by the body.
 Newer technologies recently developed for processing the fat cells may make this a viable option in the near future.
+Currently, breast augmentation using modern silicone gel breast implants produce a superior and permanent result when compared to fat injection.

 How do I know what size breast implant is right for me?